dailydotdev/daily-apps/README.md

 ## Firefox Review

-* Install node v10.23.3 and yarn
+* Install docker
-* Bootstrap project `npx lerna bootstrap`
-* Build project `npx lerna run build`
+* Build project `./build.sh` (might take some time to download everything)
-* Change working directory to extension project `cd packages/extension`
-* Build Firefox version `yarn build:firefox`
-* Firefox build should be located at `dist`
+* Firefox build should be located at `packages/extension/dist`